 We’re looking for anyone who loves board gaming, tabletop gaming, or just about anything gaming related.
-That includes everything from board games to party games, RPGs to tabletop miniature games, and everything in between.
-We’re even looking for people interested in things like gaming news, short stories, art and illustration, crafting, etc. If you have an interesting or unique take we want to hear about it.
-Remember that board gaming is a hobby for people of all colors, sizes, shapes, and ability levels and our goal is for our authors to represent that diversity.
+That also includes traditional board games, party games, Dungeons & Dragons and other RPGs, wargaming, tabletop miniature games, and everything in between.
+We’re even looking for people interested in things like gaming news, short stories, art and illustration, and crafting.
+If you have an interesting or unique take we want to hear about it.
+Remember that board gaming is a hobby for people of all colors, sizes, shapes, and ability levels, and our goal is for our authors to represent that diversity.
 Thanks for your interest in writing for Meeple Mountain and we hope that you can join our team!

 How do I sign up?

 If you’re interested in joining the Meeple Mountain team, please send us an email and include the following: